openadventure/Open-Adventure/README.md

 **Endless Play**: There is no end to the fun!
 You can play for years or even decades.
 With OA, after your character has reached max level, they can begin amassing treasure and wealth.
 With it, build kingdoms, hire armies, set up far-reaching trade networks or even construct behemoth weapons of war.
 The possibilities are limited only by your imagination!

 **Comprehensive lists**: Choose from over 85 weapons, 30 armors, a multitude of expedition gear, siege weaponry, kingdom building materials, starship systems and more.
 Employ over 50 skills, 70 talents and 125+ magical spells and psionics.
 Personalize your play style by choosing between 7 different character archetypes, 40+ roles and over 15 races or species, with the option of creating your own.

+![Cover Artwork][coverart1]

 Download
 ==================